 Get exclusive member benefits & effect social change.
 Join Today

-Proctitis is a condition in which when the lining tissue of the inner rectum becomes inflamed.
+Proctitis is a condition in which the lining tissue of the inner rectum becomes inflamed.
 The rectum is part of your lower digestive system.
-It’s located between your colon and anus.
-Stool passes through the rectum as it exits the body.
+It connects the last part of your colon to your anus.
+Stool passes through your rectum as it exits your body.

 Proctitis can be painful and uncomfortable.
 You may feel a constant urge to defecate.
 The condition is usually treated with medications and lifestyle adjustments.
-Surgery is not generally necessary, except in the most severe, recurring cases.
+Surgery isn’t generally necessary, except in the most severe, recurring cases.

 Proctitis is usually caused by underlying medical conditions.
 These include:

 The goals of proctitis treatment are to reduce inflammation, control pain, and treat infection.
 Specific treatments depend on the cause of proctitis.
 Managing underlying conditions helps to relieve symptoms.
-Medications may be used to treat STIs or clear up symptoms.
-Surgery may be needed if you have ulcerative colitis or Crohn’s disease.
+Medications may be used to treat STIs and other infections.
+Surgery may be needed if you have proctitis with ulcerative colitis or Crohn’s disease.

 Several types of medication are used to treat proctitis:

 Your doctor will prescribe medication based on the symptoms of your proctitis and its underlying cause.
-Medications may be taken orally, applied topically, or delivered by an enema.
-With an enema, treatment is placed directly into the rectum.
+Medications may be taken orally or intravenously, applied topically, or delivered by an enema.
+With an enema, treatment is placed directly into your rectum.

 You may also be told to take sitz baths.
-A sitz bath delivers warm water to the inflamed area and can provide relief.
+A sitz bath delivers warm water to any externally inflamed area and can provide relief.
 Home health supply stores sell sitz bath pans.
-These fit over the toilet bowl.
+These fit over a toilet bowl.

 You may eventually need surgery if you have ulcerative colitis or Crohn’s disease and frequent cases of proctitis.
 Ulcerative colitis and Crohn’s disease are two autoimmune diseases that affect your digestive tract.

-Inflammation and sores in the digestive tract can cause severe pain, malnutrition, and weight loss.
+Inflammation and sores in the digestive tract can cause severe pain, malnutrition, intestinal scarring, bleeding, and weight loss.
 In some cases, removing the damaged area is the only effective treatment.

-There are some simple lifestyle changes you can make that may help relieve proctitis pain.
+You can make certain simple lifestyle changes that may help relieve proctitis pain.

-A soft, bland diet can reduce proctitis pain.
+A soft, bland diet may reduce proctitis pain.
 Avoid spicy, acidic, or fatty foods during bouts of diarrhea.

 You may be intolerant to lactose.
 Try cutting down on dairy products and switching to alternative forms of milk.

 Pay attention to the timing of your symptoms.
 Keeping track of when your symptoms occur can help you narrow down any triggers for proctitis pain.
-For example, if you notice that your symptoms are worse after you eat dairy products, you can try switching to lactose-free milk or soymilk.
+For example, if you notice that your symptoms are worse after you eat dairy products, you can try switching to lactose-free milk, soy milk, or nut milk.

 Use a condom during anal sex.
 This reduces your risk of contracting an STI that can affect your rectum and cause proctitis.